 Appearance

-Across the sea angel group, a wing-like structure has developed, which enables them to become mobile through the water.
+A wing-like structure has developed across the sea angel group, enabling them to become mobile through the water.
 They can swim at speeds up to 0.22 mph.
-The wings are a decapod foot, evolved from the muscular foot of land snails, which can flap and allows them to be free-swimming marine creatures.
+The wings are decapod feet, evolved from the muscular feet of land snails, which can flap and allow them to be free-swimming marine creatures.
 These wings contribute to their ‘angel’ appearance.

 Sea angels can get confused with their prey, sea butterflies, due to their similar appearance.
 However, the latter keep their shells after the larval stage, whereas the sea angel sheds its shell after only a few days.